Aargau/case-studies-1/_posts/2015-07-21-ember-cli-azure-websites.md

 This case study describes how to deploy Ember Cli apps automatically to Azure Web Apps – and how we built the small automation tool, [ember-cli-azure-deploy](https://github.com/felixrieseberg/ember-cli-azure-deploy).
 A smaller tutorial [was also made available on the Ember Cli homepage](http://www.ember-cli.com/user-guide/#azure).

-# Tags

-Ember, Ember Cli, JavaScript, Web Apps, Azure Websites, Azure Web Apps

-# Customer Problem: Don’t Commit your Compilation
+# Don’t Commit your Compilation

 It is a golden rule that one does not commit the compiled output of source code into a code repository.
 The rational is more than just code sanity – committing compiled output dramatically increases the size of a repository, makes the commit history confusing, and requires developer-driven compilation before every commit.